delk73/synesthetic-mcp/meta/output/mcp_state.md

 The synesthetic-mcp repo is fully compliant with MCP Spec v0.2.9.
 All required features are implemented, tested, and documented.
 Version metadata aligns on v0.2.9 with TCP as default transport.
 Canonical schema enforcement via $schema markers is complete, with remote resolution, caching, and governance audit.
 All transports (STDIO, Socket, TCP) enforce 1 MiB payload guard and deterministic behavior.
 Signal handling, logging, and lifecycle management match spec requirements.

 ## Top gaps & fixes (3-5 bullets)
-- Update README.md and .env.example MCP_PORT default from 7000 to 8765 to match spec and .env
-- Update docker-compose.yml MCP_PORT default from 7000 to 8765
+- All gaps resolved; MCP_PORT defaults updated to 8765 across all files
 - No other gaps identified; repo is v0.2.9 compliant

 ## Alignment with mcp_spec.md (table: Spec item → Status → Evidence)